-Few people outside North Dakota realize that Governor Doug Burgum signed a medical cannabis bill (Measure 5) into law in 2016.
-Since then, however, the progression of the state’s MMJ program has been painfully slow.
+Governor Doug Burgum signed a medical cannabis bill (Measure 5) into law in 2016.
+Since then, however, the progression of North Dakota’s MMJ program has been painfully slow.
 The North Dakota Department of Health formally established the program in April 2017.
 Nonetheless, there were no official manufacturing facilities chosen until May 2018.

-Sales were supposed to begin by the Spring of 2018.
+Sales were supposed to begin by the spring of 2018.
 Alas, the language of Measure 5 meant that getting the program off the ground was a tough task.
 In April 2019, Governor Burgum signed a series of bills into law.
 These included increasing the number of qualifying conditions.
-These new laws also made it easier for doctors to certify patients and permitted a physician assistant in certifying MMJ patients.
+These new laws made it easier for doctors to certify patients and permitted physician assistants to certify MMJ patients.

 How to Get a Medical Marijuana Card in North Dakota

-Compared to other states, applying for a medical marijuana card in North Dakota is pretty simple.
-All you need is access to a computer, a solid internet connection, add a few routine identification documents.
-Here is the easy step-by-step process for getting a medical cannabis identification in ND.
+Applying for a medical marijuana card in North Dakota is pretty simple compared to most other states.
+All you need is access to a computer, a decent Internet connection, and a few routine identification documents.
+Here is the step-by-step process for getting medical cannabis identification in ND.

 Once you receive the recommendation letter, the next step involves going online and creating an account with the ND BioTrackTHC system.
-This is the online program used to complete and submit North Dakota medical marijuana card applications.
-(Click here to create your account).
+This is the online program to complete and submit North Dakota medical marijuana card applications.

-The North Dakota Department of Health (NDDOH) will contact the healthcare provider on your behalf once you provide your doctor’s information.
-You may not submit your own application.
-All recommendations are written and submitted directly from the office of the healthcare provider.
+The North Dakota Department of Health (NDDoH) will contact the healthcare provider on your behalf once you provide your doctor’s information.
+You may not submit your own application; all recommendations are written and submitted directly from the healthcare provider’s office.

-Once the doctor is ready to submit your application, you have to pay the non-refundable fee.
-You can only pay via check or cashier’s check at the time of writing.
+Once the doctor is ready to submit your application, you must pay the non-refundable fee.
 Send payment to the following address:

 NDDoH, Division of Medical Marijuana